jomaway/typst-bytefield/lib/types.typ

       range: (start: start, end: end),
       // Defines the order of the bits. false: start - end, true: end - start
       msb: msb,
-      // Defines if the numbers should be shown.
+      // Defines which numbers should be shown.
+Possible none or array if numbers.
       numbers: numbers,
+      // Defines which labels should be shown.
+Dict of number and content.
       labels: labels,
+      // Defines the format of the bitheader.
       format: (
+        // Defines the angle of the labels
-        angle: 40deg,
+        angle: -60deg,
+        // Defines the text-size for both numbers and labels.
-        text-size: auto, // connect to global setting
+        text-size: auto, //TODO: connect to global setting
+        // Defines if a marker should be shown
         marker: true, // false
       )
     )